 - Ecology exposes campers to the natural wonders of plant and animal life.

-- Campers 13 and older get to ride All Terrain Vehicles as part of an ATV Safety Institute program.
+- Many of our campers 14 and older ride All Terrain Vehicles as part of an ATV Safety Institute program.

 - All campers learn First Aid techniques from our certified health officer.

 - The Handicraft pavilion offers campers the chance to express their creativity.
 Campers have many crafts to choose from such as painting, jewelry making, and beading.